5 Restaurant Remodel Costs to Budget For

 The end result of a long process will be worth it — not only will customers be drawn in by new layouts or designs that generate buzz, but your restaurant’s employees will have an extra pep to their step working in a fresh new space.

 Looking for additional alternative funding options?
 Whether your goal is to open a new location, invest in new equipment, bolster your restaurant working capital cushion, or just manage cash flow over the next few months, you're going to need a reliable source of funding to make your dreams a reality.
-Toast Capital offers restaurants access to fast, flexible funding for any restaurant need.* Toast restaurants may be eligible for a loan from $5K to $250K.
-Additionally, Toast Capital Loans have one fixed fee - with no compounding interest and no personal guarantees.
-Better yet: once approved, you can receive your funds as soon as the next business day.
+Toast Capital provides eligible Toast customers with access to loans from $5K to $300K that can be used for any restaurant need.
+Toast Capital Loans have one fixed cost with automated repayment that flexes with sales* – with no compounding interest and no personal guarantees.
+Once you’ve been approved and signed your Toast Capital Loan agreement, you can expect funds to be sent to your bank account in as soon as one business day**.